JacobLezberg/adventure-log/docs/quests.md

 - Who designed/orchestrated the [[hall-of-mirrors|Hall of Mirrors]]? (and what does their symbol mean?)
 - Why have the lifeforces of the deceased recently tended to linger for a much shorter time in the world of the living (according to Match)?
 - Who is responsible for the attack on [[the-party|the party]] in [[waterdeep|Waterdeep]], and why do they want our adventurers dead?
+- Who is the man conducting human experiments/torture/sacrifice underneath Avorio Manor (and why does he have a Deva with him)?

 ## Other Rumors/Notes/Conspiracies